1999 - 2004: Evening Stars

 2003 - 2016: Creative Curricula

 Creative Curricula was a local arts-education funding program open to cultural organizations and to teaching artists working in partnership with Manhattan public schools.
 Creative Curricula supported projects that engaged students in rich artistic learning experiences in a classroom setting.
+In 2017, Creative Curricula became Creative Learning, a grant program that LMCC presently supports and administers.

 2005 - 2008: Downtown Cultural Grants Initiative